a2stuff/a2d/APIs.md

 There are three distinct API classes that need to be used:

 * MouseGraphics ToolKit - graphics primitives, windowing and events
-* Icon TookKit - internal API, MLI-style interface providing icon services
+* Icon ToolKit - internal API, MLI-style interface providing icon services
 * DeskTop Jump Table - simple JSR calls starting at $4003 MAIN, no arguments

 In addition, some DeskTop data structures can be accessed directly.